cedar-policy/cedar-examples/tinytodo/TUTORIAL.md

 // Policy 1: A User can perform any action on a List they own permit(principal, action, resource) when {
-    resource has owner && resource.owner == principal
+    resource is List && resource.owner == principal
 };
 ```

-This policy states that any principal (a TinyTodo `User`) can perform any action on any resource (a TinyTodo `List`)
-as long as the resource’s creator, defined by its `owner` attribute, matches the requesting principal.
+This policy states that any principal (a TinyTodo `User`) can perform any action on any resource, as long as the resource is a `List` and its creator, defined by its `owner` attribute, matches the requesting principal.
 Here’s another TinyTodo Cedar policy.

 ```
 // Policy 2: A User can see a List and its tasks if they are a reader or editor